-Many chess players think of endgames as of something unpleasant, boring and unfavorable to start with.
+Endgame Play is thought of by many chess players as something unpleasant, boring and unfavorable to start with.
 That’s why oftentimes, even if they have a won ending they shy away from it prefer settling things down in the Middlegame.
-That happens because chess players nowadays don’t have in depth understanding of the endgames which leads to drawing or even losing an otherwise equal position.
+That happens because chess players nowadays don’t have a depth understanding of the endgames which leads to drawing or even losing an otherwise equal position.
 The goal of today’s article is to change that.
 Here are the 7 ways to improve your endgame play.

-The number one reason why so many players struggle with the endgames is because they don’t spend enough time on this part of the game.
+The number one reason why so many players struggle with the endgames is that they don’t spend enough time on this part of the game.
 Some players don’t spend any time at all, thinking that it’s no point to study endgames if you may lose in the early Middlegame.
 This logic indeed has many flaws.
 It is not possible to become a strong chess player without understanding endgames.
 Similarly, you cannot become a good golf player if you don’t know how to putt.
-Long drive along won’t make you a champion.
+A long drive alone won’t make you a champion.

 To achieve progress faster you should spend time wisely studying only the important positions.
 Most under 2200 rated players would benefit from understanding the following positions:

 – The Opposition